 Shelley, Company C of Brackett's Cavalry Battalion (AKA Minnesota

 Cav).
 CDV has St. Paul, Minn. backmark.
 Image is identified in the

 Civil War Research data Base.
-Shelley enlisted in St. Paul on
+Shelley enlisted in St. Paul on Nov.
+4,

-in the battles of Fort Donelson, siege of Corinth, Fort Henry, KY, Lockridge
+battles of Fort Donelson, siege of Corinth, Fort Henry, KY, Lockridge

 Mills and later fought Indians in the Dakota Territory where Shelley was

 STEREO VIEW - REBEL CIGAR STEAMER - Photographed

 designed ships were designed by the Winan's family, from

 Baltimore who moved to the South when war broke out.
 The

 boats were never really successful and only six were built.
 In the

 photo the boat is tied up next to a monitor of the US Navy.
 The

 card is soiled and stained as can be seen in the photos, the image

 STEREO VIEW - DEAD REBEL SOLDIER AT PETERSBURG -

 the reverse side of the card did not scan well, it is very legible and

 states: 'A dead Rebel Soldier, barefooted, killed by a shell, which

 STEREO VIEW - IMPROVISED DINNER TABLE IN THE